alexander-heimbuch/redux-vuex/README.md

 ## Caveats

-* Can't use computed values like in vuex, vuex can bind to it's reactive state, for redux that's not effciently possible
+* Can't use computed values like in vuex, vuex can bind to it's reactive state, for redux that's not efficiently possible
 * Accessing other mapped values in custom getters does not work on initial cycle

 ## License